mindspore-ai/docs/lite/docs/source_en/apicc/lite.md

 - Parameters

-    - `name`: Define name of primitive to be returned.
+    - `name`: Define name of Primitive to be returned.

 - Returns